EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The ECDH exchange and the key derivation follow {{SIGMA}}, NIST SP-800-56a {{SP-800-56a}}, and HKDF {{RFC5869}}.
 CBOR {{RFC7049}} and COSE {{RFC8152}} are used to implement these standards.

-This paper is organized as follows: {{overview}} specifies general properties of EDHOC, including the use of SIGMA-I, message flow, formatting of the ephemeral public keys, and key derivation, {{asym}} specifies EDHOC with asymmetric key authentication, {{sym}} specifies EDHOC with symmetric key authentication, {{error}} specifies the EDHOC error message, and {{vectors}} provides a wealth of test vectors to ease implementation and ensure interoperability.
+This paper is organized as follows: {{background}} describes how EDHOC builds on SIGMA-I, {{overview}} specifies general properties of EDHOC, including message flow, formatting of the ephemeral public keys, and key derivation, {{asym}} specifies EDHOC with asymmetric key authentication, {{sym}} specifies EDHOC with symmetric key authentication, {{error}} specifies the EDHOC error message, and {{vectors}} provides a wealth of test vectors to ease implementation and ensure interoperability.

 ## Terminology  and Requirements Language